 A few days before

 You should buy all of the medications and supplies you will need for the examination — this will avoid any last-minute trips to the pharmacy or grocery store the night before your procedure.
-If you are usually constipated or have had a poor prep for a previous colonoscopy, you should start on a full liquid diet two days prior to the procedure.
+If you are usually constipated or have had a poor prep for a previous colonoscopy, you should discuss with your doctor starting on a full liquid diet two days prior to the procedure.
 This includes yogurt (plain or blended without pieces of fruit), broth or strained cream soups, ice cream and fruit ices (without pieces of fruit), pulp-free fruit juices, nutritional liquid supplements, and all clear liquids.

 The day before